Mitt Myth Bustin’ Blog

 While often times there is very little difference between baseball glove oil and baseball glove conditioner, the difference lies in their composition and main functions.
 Baseball glove oil primarily focuses on moisturizing and softening the leather, while baseball glove conditioner offers a broader range of protective and maintenance features to keep the glove in excellent condition and extend its longevity.

-Mitt-Spit glove oil with it’s conditioning properties, is distinctive for a few reasons.
+Mitt-Spit Glove Oil with it’s conditioning properties, is distinctive for a few reasons.
 It has the lowest iodine index of all the leading glove oils, preventing the oil from turning rancid.
 It’s concentrated so a little bit goes a long way.
 It’s a synthetic oil with a low evaporation rate requiring fewer applications over the same time period as plant or animal based oils and conditioners.

 Advice from a Leather Guru About Your Baseball Glove